Chart Color Schemes

 The educational profile of Kingston Beach - Blackmans Bay exceeds national averages, with above-average qualification levels and academic performance metrics

 Educational participation is high, with 27.7% of residents currently enrolled in formal education.
-This includes 9.5% in primary, 7.8% in secondary, and 5.0% in tertiary education.
-The area's three schools have a combined enrollment of 673 students.
-Kingston Beach - Blackmans Bay has above-average socio-educational conditions (ICSEA: 1052).
-It consists of two primary schools and one K-12 school.
-School capacity is limited, with only 5.9 places per 100 residents compared to the regional average of 16.5, leading many families to seek schooling in nearby areas.
-Note that for schools showing 'n/a' in enrollments, please refer to their parent campus.
+This includes 9.5% in primary education, 7.8% in secondary education, and 5.0% pursuing tertiary education.
+The area has 3 schools with a combined enrollment of 673 students.
+The schools demonstrate above-average socio-educational conditions, with an ICSEA score of 1052.
+The educational mix includes 2 primary schools and 1 K-12 school.
+Local school capacity is limited, with 5.9 places per 100 residents compared to the regional average of 16.5, leading many families to travel for schooling.

 Frequently Asked Questions - Education